Villa Rosa: giving hope to over 14,000 single, pregnant persons and their children since 1898.

 • There is no cost to residents of Manitoba to live at Villa Rosa.

-• Separate funding agreements are arranged for women living on a First Nation
+• Separate funding agreements are arranged for women who have been living on a First Nation

 What is the Impact of What We Do?

 • Healthy pregnant women give birth to healthy babies

 • Offer the opportunity to break the cycle of poverty and abuse

 • Young mothers stay in school; the beginning of a path to self-sufficiency

 • Breastfeeding rates at Villa Rosa higher than the national average

 • Prevention of Fetal Alcohol Spectrum Disorder; leading to a more productive life that is less likely to be dependent on our health and social systems

 How Do We Do It?

 • Mothers live in an alcohol- and drug-free environment

 • Good nutrition